RishabhMalviya/face_recognition_ros_wrapper/README.md

     pip install dlib
     pip install face_recognition

-The first command will install the `.so` files and the Python wrappers for [dlib](http://dlib.net/).
+The first command will install the `.so` files and the Python wrappers for [dlib](http://dlib.net/) (which is actually a C++ library for Deep Learning & Computer Vision).

 The second will install the [face_recognition](https://github.com/ageitgey/face_recognition) package.